rl-language/rlc/README.md

 * string support
 * add array bound checks
 * proper support for different architectures
+* add "if x is Y as k:" to allow a way to dodge shadowing

 #### standard lib
 * graph library